 With the objective of improving operational efficiency, the Supervisory Board of Oberbank AG has set up a Working Committee, a Credit Committee, a Risk Committee, an Audit Committee, a Nominations Committee and a Remuneration Committee, and in the reporting year, a new Sustainability Committee.
 The members of these committees are selected by the plenary Supervisory Board from among the shareholder representatives and are supplemented by the required number of members from the staff representatives.
+Due to the dispute with the two minority shareholders UniCredit Bank Austria AG and CABO Beteiligungsgesellschaft m.h.H. which has been ongoing since mid-March 2019 and is now before a court of

-Due to the dispute with the two minority shareholders UniCredit Bank Austria AG and CABO Beteiligungsgesellschaft m.b.H., which has been ongoing since mid-March 2019 and is now before a court of law, the Supervisory Board passed the resolution to establish a committee (Legal Committee) dedicated to dealing with the legal issues in connection with this legal dispute.
+Beteiligungsgesellschaft m.b.H., which has been ongoing since mid-March 2019 and is now before a court of law, the Supervisory Board passed the resolution to establish a committee (Legal Committee) dedicated to dealing with the legal issues in connection with this legal dispute.